First Time User? Enroll now.

-A prostate biopsy has a slight risk of causing problems such as:
+A prostate biopsy has a risk of causing problems such as:

-The prostate gland tissue samples look normal under the microscope.
+The tissue samples look normal under the microscope.
 There are no signs of infection or cancer.

 Cancer cells or signs of infection are found.

-There are signs of an abnormal noncancerous enlargement of the prostate gland (benign prostatic hyperplasia, or BPH), tuberculosis, lymphoma, or rectal or bladder cancer.
+There are signs of an abnormal noncancerous enlargement of the prostate (benign prostatic hyperplasia, or BPH).

 Normal prostate biopsy results do not rule out cancer.
 There's a chance that a cancer may be missed since the biopsy takes a small amount of tissue.